redpelicans/todo_boilerplate/README.md

 ```
 $ npm run client-dev
-> red_tetrisboilerplate@0.0.1 client-dev /home/eric/JS/red_tetris_boilerplate
+> todoboilerplate@0.0.1 client-dev /home/eric/JS/todo_boilerplate
 > webpack-dev-server --colors --hot --inline --host 0.0.0.0 --port 8080

 http://0.0.0.0:8080/
 webpack result is served from /
-content is served from /home/eric/JS/red_tetris_boilerplate
+content is served from /home/eric/JS/todo_boilerplate
 …
 webpack: bundle is now VALID.
 ```

 Point your browser to `http://0.0.0.0:8080/` it will load client side application.
-You should see `Soon, will be here a fantastic Tetris ...`, open your console and check you have :
+You should see `Soon, will be here a fantastic todo ...`, open your console and check you have :

 ```
 [HMR] Waiting for update signal from WDS...